Get gig alerts, new releases, and other news.

 You are always moving forward.
 I know I am.
 I may feel disappointed in myself at times, but I handle disappointment differently than I did in the past.
 It’s time to appreciate where I am and actively grow from there.
 Every place in recovery is new.

-I Can Take It
+I Can Take It by Michelle Cowan

 Many times in the past, I have wondered if I could handle someone telling me, “Michelle, you look like you’re gaining weight.
 Are you okay with that?
 Is there something going on?”
 What about a similar question: “Michelle, you’re getting pretty thin.
 Are you okay with that?
 Is there something going on?”
 Could I handle those comments?